 While there’s a considerable debate over how vigorously doctors should be testing or trying to diagnose the cancer, many men are unsure what actually happens when they’ve had a biopsy and after they are diagnosed.

-Speaking to Starts at 60, urologist Joseph Ischia explained that a number of factors determine what happens next for a man.
+Urologist Joseph Ischia explains that a number of factors determine what happens next.

 “All those things go into us deciding what we do next.
 The reason there are so many factors is not all prostate cancers are the same.”